Mrngilles/Mrngilles.github.io/_posts/2016-08-16-reaching-out-to-twitter-influencers.md

 give me a good starting point, and momentum to keep growing.

-Tomorrow will be about writing good tweets, so come back to see the evolution, and I hope get some good tips !
+Tomorrow will be about writing good tweets, so come back to see the evolution, and I hope you get some good tips !

 Live to learn !